lambdaladies/lambdaladies.github.io/_site/README.md

 # LambdaLadies.com

 This repository holds the source code for [http://www.lambdaladies.com](http://www.lambdaladies.com).
-The instructions below explain how the Jekyll theme it uses works and how to run a local copy of the website to test any proposed changes.
-Please send pull requests with any suggestions.
+The instructions below explain how to run a local copy of the website to test any proposed changes.
+We welcome pull requests.

-To build and run the site locally:
+If you would like to contribute a blog post to the site, please see [these instructions](CONTRIBUTING.md).

+## Testing Locally

+To build and run the site locally you will need Ruby (>= 1.9.3), Ruby Gems, and the 'bundle' Gem.
+Once you have these dependencies installed, fork and clone this repository and run the following commands from the cloned repo:

     git checkout source
+    bundle install
-    jekyll serve
+    jekyll serve --watch

+Add your changes on the 'source' branch and test them locally.
+When you are happy with them, please send us a pull request.

+## Updating the Site

-To push changes to the site to GitHub and GitHub Pages:
+Those with commit access to this repository can build and push a new version of the site to GitHub and GitHub Pages with the following commands:

     git checkout source
     jekyll serve